byu-oit/awslogin/README.md

 # awslogin
 Python script for CLI and SDK access to AWS via ADFS while requiring MFA access using https://duo.com/

+## History and Purpose
+BYU used to use the great [aws-adfs](https://github.com/venth/aws-adfs) CLI tool to login to our AWS accounts.
+It worked great, especially the DUO 2FA support.
+Eventually, we decided to write our own similar tool but make it BYU-specific so that we could taylor it to our needs (which basically means hard-code certain BYU-specific things) and remove some of the required parameters.
+Since this tool will be used by BYU employees only we had that option.
+We then morphed it a little more for our use cases.
+This isn't something that you could use outside of BYU, sorry.

 ## Installation
 * Install Python 3.x using your preferred method.
   * See https://www.python.org/downloads/ for a windows installation method.